Founder and Chairman

 Prior to Amber Engine, Jennifer founded Doodle Home, a digital platform for residential interior designers.
 Doodle Home was sold to Dering Hall in 2015, and Jennifer now serves on Dering Hall’s Board of Directors.
 In 2013, Jennifer co-founded dPOP (now Pophouse), a full-service commercial interior design studio located in the heart of Detroit, dedicated to creating inspiring workplaces for culture-driven organizations.

 In addition to her business interests, Jennifer is active with a number of nonprofits focused on the arts and finding a cure for NF.
 She is President of NF Forward and serves as Chair of the Board of Governors of the Cranbrook Academy of Art and Art Museum, and as a board member for the Detroit Institute of Art.
 Jennifer also founded the Detroit Art Collection to beautify and inspire public spaces and structures in downtown Detroit with sculptural and mixed media works from local artists, galleries or dealers.

 Jennifer earned her Bachelor of Arts in Interior Design from Michigan State University.
 The Gilberts reside in the Detroit area with their five children.

 Vice Chairman and Chief Executive Officer, Rocket Companies, Rock Holdings & Quicken Loans

-Jay joined Rock Financial – the company that would ultimately become Rocket Mortgage – in 1996 and quickly became one of the company’s top mortgage professionals.
-In early 1997, he became a Director of Mortgage Banking and played a significant role in training and development for Rock Financial, the company’s former Michigan-only brand.
-He was later promoted to Vice President of Web Mortgage Banking in May 1998 and helped establish Quicken Loans as the largest online lender in the country.
+He joined Rock Financial – the company that would ultimately become Rocket Mortgage – in 1996 and quickly became one of the company’s top mortgage professionals.
+In early 1997, Jay was named a Director of Mortgage Banking and played a significant role in training and development for Rock Financial.
+He was later promoted to Vice President of Web Mortgage Banking and helped establish Quicken Loans as one the largest lenders in the country.

-Detroit-based Quicken Loans was ranked “Highest in Customer Satisfaction for Primary Mortgage Origination” in the United States by J.D.
-Power for the past ten years, 2010–2019.
-Quicken Loans was also ranked highest in the nation for client satisfaction among mortgage servicers by J.D.
-Power for six consecutive years, 2014 through 2019.
+Rocket Mortgage has been ranked “Highest in Customer Satisfaction for Primary Mortgage Origination” in the United States by J.D.
+Power for the past 11 years, from 2010 through 2020. the company has also ranked highest in the nation for client satisfaction among mortgage servicers by J.D.
+Power for seven consecutive years, from 2014 through 2020.

-Along with his work for Quicken Loans, Jay serves as an executive board member for Community Solutions, StockX, Shinola, the Metropolitan Detroit YMCA and the Rocket Mortgage Classic.
+Along with his work for Rocket Companies, Jay serves as an executive board member for Community Solutions, StockX, Shinola, the Metropolitan Detroit YMCA and the Rocket Giving Fund.